velascoluis/bigpato/README.md

 }
 ```

+In the example above we have a dataset at BigQuery with the TPC-DS tables, but some tables have been already promoted to local in previous executions.
-In the example above the table `call_center` is a local table accesible by duckDB and the tables `catalog_page` and `web_returns` are tables in BigQuery.
+In this case, the table `call_center` is a local table accesible by `duckDB` and the tables `catalog_page` and `web_returns` are tables in `BigQuery`.

-Run a query against a BigQuery located table , the `exec_query` method returns a `pandas` dataframe
+Run a query against a `BigQuery` located table , the `exec_query` method get a SQL query and returns a `pandas` dataframe

 ```python
   df = bigpato_client.exec_query("SELECT * FROM catalog_page")
 ```
-Note that there is no need for using the `<DATASET>.<TABLE_NAME>` syntax
+Note that there is no need for using the `BigQuery` `<DATASET>.<TABLE_NAME>` syntax

-Run a query against a duckDB located table , the `exec_query` method returns a `pandas` dataframe
+Now, run a query against a `duckDB` located table , the `exec_query` method get a SQL query and returns a `pandas` dataframe

 ```python
   df = bigpato_client.exec_query("SELECT * FROM call_center")
 ```
-Note that there is no need for using duckDB dialect, BigPato transpiles between BigQuery and duckDB SQL dialects
+Note that there is no need for using the `duckDB` SQL dialect, `BigPato` transpiles between `BigQuery` and `duckDB` SQL dialects

-Inspect the LRU candidate cache:
+Inspect the LRU candidate cache, this keeps track of the most recently used tables:

 ```python
 print(bigpato_client.get_cache())

 ```

-This will show the top `LRU_TABLE_CAPACITY` (10) most used tables by previous queries, in this case it will show the previos queried table.
+This will show the top `LRU_TABLE_CAPACITY` (by default setup at 10) most used tables by previous queries, in this case it will show the previous queried tables `catalog_page` and `call_centers`.
 Once the cache limit is reached , old tables will be evicted

 ```python
 OrderedDict([('catalog_page', 'catalog_page'), ('call_center', 'call_center')])